lupyuen/pinetime-rust-mynewt/rust/app/src/dfu.md

 1. __NimBLE Bluetooth Stack:__ Implements the Bluetooth LE network transport for communicating with mobile phones

 Now we'll cover the third and final open-source component: [__MCUBoot Bootloader__](https://juullabs-oss.github.io/mcuboot).
-MCUBoot Bootloader (coded in C) is the first thing that runs when PineTime boots.
+When PineTime has been configured for firmware update, the MCUBoot Bootloader is the first thing that PineTime executes when booting.

-MCUBoot plays a critical role in the firmware update process...
+MCUBoot (coded in C) plays a critical role in the firmware update process...
 During firmware update, MCUBoot swaps the old and new firmware images (and swaps them back if the new firmware fails to start)

 ![Firmware Update with Rollback on PineTime](https://lupyuen.github.io/images/dfu-rollback.png)